Agree with our rating?

 - Costs & Contract: Sublime Merchants appears to offer variable contract terms that depend on each merchant’s business type and processing history.

 - Complaints & Service: Sublime Merchants has received fewer than 10 public complaints.

-- BBB Rating: Sublime Merchants has an “A+” rating and has received 1 complaint in the past 3 years.
-The company has been accredited by the Better Business Bureau since 2014 but is no longer accredited.
+- BBB Rating: Sublime Merchants has an “F” rating and has received 5 complaints in the past 3 years.
+The company was formerly accredited by the Better Business Bureau since 2014 but is no longer accredited.